abondar/django-copyist/docs/source/quickstart.rst

     )
     ...

-`CopyRequest` is a class that defines the copy request.
+:py:class:`~.CopyRequest` is a class that defines the copy request.
 It takes the `CopyistConfig` object, input data, and a boolean flag that indicates whether to confirm the write operation.

-`CopyistConfig` is a class that defines the configuration for the copy operation.
-It takes a list of `ModelCopyConfig` objects.
+:py:class:`~.CopyistConfig` is a class that defines the configuration for the copy operation.
+It takes a list of :py:class:`~.ModelCopyConfig` objects.

-`input_data` is a dictionary that contains the input data for the copy operation.
-It is later used in filtering or `TAKE_FROM_INPUT` actions.
+:py:attr:`.CopyResult.input_data` is a dictionary that contains the input data for the copy operation.
+It is later used in filtering or :py:attr:`~.TAKE_FROM_INPUT` actions.

-`confirm_write` is a boolean flag that indicates whether to confirm the write operation, even if there are issues with matching objects in origin location with objects in target destination.
+:py:attr:`.CopyResult.confirm_write` is a boolean flag that indicates whether to confirm the write operation, even if there are issues with matching objects in origin location with objects in target destination.
 It is not used in this example, but you can read more about it in overview section of this documentation.

 5. We execute the copy request.

 .. code-block:: python

     result = Copyist(copy_request).execute_copy_request()

-`Copyist` is a class that executes the copy request.
-It takes the `CopyRequest` object as an argument.
+:py:class:`~django_copyist.copyist.Copyist` is a class that executes the copy request.
+It takes the :py:class:`~.CopyRequest` object as an argument.

-`execute_copy_request` method returns `CopyResult` object that contains information about the copy operation.
+:py:attr:`.CopyResult.execute_copy_request` method returns :py:class:`~.CopyResult` object that contains information about the copy operation.
 Read more about it in overview section.

 And like this you have copied the company with all related data and can see and edit configuration in one place.